ak-0283/Rock_vs_Mine_Prediction/README.md

   * `M` → Mine (111 samples)
   * `R` → Rock (97 samples)

-> **Note**: The dataset is not included in this repository.
-Please download it manually.
+> **Note**: The dataset is  included in this repository in the dataset.txt file.
+Please download it manually or else you download  dataset from any website like kaggle or uci and then can you check it 👍.
 ---

 ## 🛠️ Libraries Used